History of Assistance League® of the Bay Area

 Operation Support Our Schools provides nutritional support, tutoring services, vision referrals, eyeglasses, and donated dental care to identified students of the in-school dropout prevention program.

-The Ready for Work Program provides interview-appropriate clothing for individuals referred by United Way of Greater Houston THRIVE Center at Bay Area and The Bridge Over Troubled Waters.
+The Ready for Work Program provides interview-appropriate clothing for individuals referred by United Way of Greater Houston THRIVE Center at Bay Area, The Bridge Over Troubled Waters, and Family Promise.

 Assistance League funds these programs through various fundraising activities.
 Assistance League has an annual fundraising event.
 In 1996, a decision was made by the membership to produce a cookbook.
 Settings on the Dock of the Bay was available for sale in October 1999.
 A second cookbook, Settings Sunrise to Sunset, was published in April 2007.
 These two publications were retired in October 2020.
-The chapter’s resale shop is a significant source of funds the philanthropic programs.
+The chapter’s resale shop is a significant source of funds for philanthropic programs.
 Grants received from foundations, businesses, and individuals contribute as well.